jennymarin1989/CV/README.md

 I'm used to work in critical situations where I need to apply specific protocols and guidelines, following an scientific and specific order of thinking  ABCDE ( Airway, Breathing, Circulation, Disability and Exposure) So, I'm able to use my experience  applying a methodical way of thinking.

-At Makers, I've learnt how to implement this skill into coding, breaking the problem down in small pieces and implementing solutions step by step.
+At Makers, I've learnt how to implement this skill into coding, breaking the problem down in small pieces using tools like flow charts,  diagrams and  domain models making a represenation of the problem and the systematic approach.

 ### Teamplayer

-In Intensive Care, working as a part of a team is a must, everyone has to bring their best, sharing ideas and learning from others, in order to achieve a common goal.
+Working as a part of a team is a must in Critical Care where everyone has to bring their best, sharing ideas and learning from others, in order to achieve a common goal.
 Improving the patient's condition.

 Whilst at Makers, I've enjoyed learning from others sharing my experience and achieving common goals in a teamwork environment, implementing a feedback culture which helped me to keep motivated, developing my skills and achieving personal goals.
-An example of this could be the achievement of a practice project in five days.
+An example of this would be the achievement of a practice group project in 5 days, in this project our main goal was to build an app where the user can receive notifications

 ### Commitment